 The genuine WWAHost.exe is an executable file that is part of the Windows system.
 Microsoft intentionally introduced this executable in Windows 8 and made it necessary for some applications to run this file.
 WWAHost.exe is an app container in which metro apps run, and it is usually safe.
 In other words, the executable is designed to make modern apps work properly.

 The WWAHost.exe file has nine known versions.
 The most recent one being 6.3.9600.17031 (winblue_gdr.140221-1952).
 The average file size is 626,176 bytes (34% of all occurrences), but there are eight more variants.
 This file is located in the C:\Windows\System32 folder.
-The genuine WWAHost.exe is not visible and usually consumes about 0.01% of the CPU.
-So, its security rating is 1% dangerous.
+The genuine WWAHost.exe is not usually visible and typically consumes about 0.01% of the CPU.
+While it’s generally safe, like any software, issues might arise under certain conditions.
 But you may occasionally encounter problems with WWAHost.exe.